dalance/svlint/md/ruleset-DaveMcEwan-design.md

 ### Naming Conventions

-These rules around naming conventions are also available in the specialised ruleset **ruleset-DaveMcEwan-designnaming**.
+These rules around naming conventions are also available in the specialized ruleset **ruleset-DaveMcEwan-designnaming**.
-TODO: Replicate this section as **ruleset-DaveMcEwan-designnaming**.

 #### Filesystem and Logical Hierarchy